 What happens on the other side of the tracks?

 Our story continues, but now in a space mired with adverse circumstances: a kid that goes to school hungry and tired.
 They couldn’t sleep the night before because their father came home drunk, creating a massive scandal in the neighborhood.
 Then, the next morning, they go to school less hurt than their mother.
 What future are we creating for these children…?

 …Where parents work paycheck to paycheck to provide food, pay for utilities, and are barely able to afford school supplies for their kids.

 …Where kids see their goal of graduating and fulfilling their parents’ dreams for them disappear in a sea of anxiety when school is no longer an option, because they must work to help out their family.

 Yet, some of them manage to end this cycle and prepare themselves for something better in life.
 They truly believe that change is possible!

-Life gives each of us obstacles that we should be able to overcome.
-Many times we stumble and sometimes we fall and hit rock bottom, but others drive us to get out of the mud.
-Whether we manage it or not depends on the particular person, on the way we were raised and the tenacity and perseverance that we put into turning our dreams into reality.
+Life gives each of us obstacles to overcome.
+Many times we stumble and sometimes we fall and hit rock bottom, but other times we are able to get out of the mud.
+Whether we manage it or not depends on individual circumstances, the way we were raised and the tenacity and perseverance that we put into turning our dreams into reality.